 Although academic probation is not determined for students with fewer than 15 credits attempted, academic standing is still monitored.
 Students who fall below a 2.0 GPA for any term are considered to be in poor academic standing.
-The Assistant Dean, Student Support Services, will mail each student placed on academic probation a letter about the student's probationary status.
-Non-receipt of the letter by the student does not exempt the student from probationary status.
+The Assistant Dean, Student Support Services, will email each student placed on academic probation a letter about the student's probationary status to their Peirce College email address.
+Non-receipt of the email by the student does not exempt the student from probationary status.
 A student on academic probation may be restricted to 12 credits per term (fall, spring, and summer).